Feds raid office of Mass. doctor accused of inappropriate sexual activity with patients

 NEWBURYPORT, MASS.
 (WHDH) - The Newburyport office of former celebrity doctor Keith Ablow was raided on Thursday, officials said.

-Drug Enforcement Administration agents executing a search warrant could be seen gathering evidence at the former psychiatrist’s North Shore office.
+Drug Enforcement Administration agents who were executing a search warrant could be seen gathering evidence at the former psychiatrist’s North Shore office.

+“There were evidence boxes, all different sizes; there was a couple of big, brown, corrugated boxes with ‘evidence’ on them and they were taped up,” one witness told 7NEWS.
+“A couple of them brought out a large computer screen and a couple of pieces of computer equipment that they put into the car.”

 The raid is part of an ongoing investigation, according to a DEA spokesman.

-Ablow’s medical license was suspended by the Massachusetts Board of Registration in Medicine last year.
+Ablow’s medical license was suspended last May by the Massachusetts Board of Registration in Medicine after they accused him of having sex with patients, inappropriately prescribing drugs, pointing a gun at an employee, and renewing his license fraudulently.

-He is accused of inappropriate sexual activity with patients and illegally diverting prescription drugs.
+Ablow, who had his own TV show and has written numerous best-selling books, has denied the allegations.

+7NEWS has reached out to Ablow and his attorney but so far, they’ve had no comment.

 (Copyright (c) 2019 Sunbeam Television.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)